HEBv3/HEBui_v3/README.md

 # Input data

-The input data of the model (the buildings' categorization scheme, as well as preprocessed background data derived from collected from several international statistical, economic, and demographic databases) can be found in the [*`input_data`*](https://github.com/HEBv3/HEBui_v3/tree/main/input_data) folder.
+The input data of the model (the buildings' categorization scheme, as well as preprocessed background data derived from several international statistical, economic, and demographic databases) can be found in the [*`input_data`*](https://github.com/HEBv3/HEBui_v3/tree/main/input_data) folder.

 # Downloading HEBui